EatChipsAndDice/Polychrome/content/_gods/sidakeon.md

 sacred-text: "In Search of Deep Truth"
 ---

 Sidakeon is the goddess of magic, learning, books, clouds and secrets.
-Sidakeon rarely intercedes in Ecadian matters, and never in physical form, but she does occasionally grants insight to wizards that delve deep into the nature of arcana.
+Sidakeon rarely intercedes in Odaic matters, and never in physical form, but she does occasionally grants insight to wizards that delve deep into the nature of arcana.